alexanderbazo/Birdcam/Readme.md

 * Run `npm start` to start local instance

 ## License
-This project is using icon fonts from fontello.com: *Font Awesome* by Dave Gandy and *Modern Pictograms* by John Caserta.
-Both fonts are released under SIL.
+This project is using icon fonts from [fontello.com](http://fontello.com): *Font Awesome* by Dave Gandy, released under SIL.
 The fontello css file is released under MIT license.

-All other code in this repository is released under MIT license.
+All other code, sounds and images in this repository is released under MIT license.